 If you motivated them with your high intent keywords, you’ve likely written a winning article.

 Copy that matches with the reader’s desire for “next steps” is copy that sells.Copy that fails to align with what the user naturally wants will have a higher bounce and exit rate on the page.

 It’s that basic.
 Your copy has to match what the user is motivated to do or buy, or they will leave once they get the information they were looking for.

 Keyword intent is one of many core concepts to understand if your goal is to improve the SEO on your website.
 High intent keywords are an important part of the SEO picture and your marketing strategy, but it’s only part of how to grow your website and your traffic.

 As you write content, explore the organic traffic you get.
 What do they do on your website?

-If you need of support to understand the high intent keywords your clients use as they look for services you offer, reach out.
-We offer a complimentary consultation to get a full picture of your SEO to see how we can best support your SEO goals.
+If you need support to understand the high intent keywords your clients use in search queries as they look for your services, please reach out.
+We offer a complimentary consultation to get a full picture of your SEO to see how we can best support your SEO and content marketing goals.